HelTecAutomation/HeltecDocs/doc/node/esp32/source/esp32_general_docs/quick_start.md

   - [OpenSUSE](https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/blob/master/InstallGuide/opensuse.md)

 ``` {TIP} After obtaining updates through "git pull", please execute "get. exe" under the path of "Arduino\hardware\heltec\esp32\tools" to obtain the latest compilation tool.
 ```

-3. The above is the development environment installation.
+3. The above is the framework installation.
 If you need to install the Heltec ESP32 extension library, you can refer to this link:[Heltec ESP32 Series Library](https://github.com/HelTecAutomation/Heltec_ESP32)

 ------